Class: AMQP::Client

 • channel_max (Integer) — default: 2048

-Maxium number of channels the client will be allowed to have open.
-Maxium allowed is 65_536.
+Maximum number of channels the client will be allowed to have open.
+Maximum allowed is 65_536.
 The smallest of the client’s and the broker’s value will be used.

 def initialize(uri = "", **options)